 Clear Creek is in compliance with Public Law 101-226 for drug free schools and communities.
-As clearly stated in the application for college admission, students and their family members pledge not to engage in the use of tobacco, E-cigarettes (vaping) or the use or distribution of alcohol, illicit drugs, drug paraphernalia, or any other substance of abuse while enrolled.
-Substance of abuse is any form of narcotics, hallucinogenic, sports be an obvious breach of Christian commitment and will result in immediate expulsion.
+As clearly stated in the application for college admission, students and their family members pledge not to engage in the use of tobacco, marijuana or any derivative compounds, E-cigarettes (vaping) or the use or distribution of alcohol, illicit drugs, drug paraphernalia, or any other substance of abuse while enrolled.
+Substance abuse in any form of alcohol, narcotics, hallucinogenic, sports enhancement, or any other controlled substance will be an obvious breach of Christian commitment and will result in immediate expulsion.